 Adjudicators are independent of the Employment Standards Division and are responsible for hearing all evidence and arguments from each party.
 They determine how a hearing will be conducted.
 They are not bound by the normal rules of evidence, meaning that they may accept any evidence they consider to be appropriate.

 Appellants may represent themselves or have a lawyer or another person act on their behalf at a hearing.
-The parties to the appeal are not required to be physically present at a hearing, and can attend by phone or video.
+The parties to the appeal are not required to be physically present at a hearing, and can attend by phone or video if the Adjudicator permits it.
 Appellants may be required to present additional relevant documents, provide testimony or testify during a hearing.

 Following the hearing, the Adjudicator can choose to accept, dismiss the appeal or vary the amount of the wage assessment.

-The Adjudicator must provide a written decision to the Labour Relations Board, the Director, and any other party to the appeal within 60 days of the end of the hearing.
+The Adjudicator must provide a written decision to the Board, the Director, and any other party to the appeal within 60 days of the end of the hearing.
 If a decision is not received after 60 days, Employment Standards will contact the adjudicator by letter to request their decision.
-If the 60-day timeline is passed and a decision has not been made, any party to the appeal may apply to the Court of Queen’s Bench for an order directing the Adjudicator to provide his/her decision.
+If the 60-day timeline is passed and a decision has not been made, the Board can compel the Adjudicator to produce a decision.
+If for any reason the Adjudicator does not provide a decision, the Board can appoint a new Adjudicator.